tthorntone/AdNauseam-Wiki/How-to-whitelist-a-web-site.md

 A comment is a line prefixed with `#`.
 Comments are ignored by µBlock.

 If no `/` appears in a whitelist directive, and if the directive contains characters which are not allowed for plain hostname, then the whitelist directive will be commented out and ignored by µBlock.
+This allowes you to fix your directive.

 #### Plain hostname